of graduate employers say relevant experience is essential to getting a job with them

 This practical module highlights how to create powerful digital content and copy for a variety of online digital platforms.
 You will learn how to grab attention, drive traffic, stimulate loyalty and enhance brand reputation by using the right words in the right places.
 You will also gain an understanding of how to creatively integrate digital media (including video, audio and graphic media) within a wider content strategy.

-You will learn the concepts involved in managing sales and salespeople, getting a clear understanding of selling within a marketing organisation, the different types of buyers and how to sell to them.
-In light of the ever-increasing 'internationalisation' of business, you will also be looking at sales on an international scope.
+This module is all about how to manage a successful sales team.
+As part of this module, you will gain a clear understanding of the role of sales teams within different organisations, as well as the different types of buyers and how to sell to them.
+In light of the ever-increasing 'internationalisation' of business, you will also be looking at sales from an international scope and explore theoretical perspectives of buying and selling.

 Core Modules